How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 Related stories

-Point Lepreau is a nuclear power plant just across the border in St. John.
+Point Lepreau is a nuclear power plant just across the border in Saint John, New Brunswick.
 Next month its operating license expires, and the Canadian Nuclear Safety Commission is considering whether to renew it for another five years.
 While that’s not a long amount of time for a 30-year-old plant, there are passionate arguments for and against its operation and implications for an entire region.

 Back in the 1950s, an U.S. Atomic Energy Commission film, “The Magic of the Atom,” was meant to ease the anxiety people might feel about living and working near a nuclear power plant.